Anthony Chamier: Associations

 Chamier was an original member in 1764 of the Literary Club, and Samuel Johnson, when drawing up his scheme of a university at St Andrews, assigned to him the chair of "commercial politics".
 His country house was at Streatham; Johnson used to visit there, for example on his seventieth birthday, and asked Chamier for favours on behalf of acquaintances.

 Chamier was elected a fellow of the Royal Society in 1767.
 He sat for Sir Joshua Reynolds three times (December 1762, January 1767, and November 1777), and two houses which Reynolds particularly liked were those of the Hornecks and Chamier.

 Family

+Anthony Chamier was a descendant of the huguenot minister and Theologian Daniel Chamier (1564–1621).

 Chamier married Dorothy, daughter and coheiress of Robert Wilson, merchant of St Mary Axe, London.
 Her sister married Thomas Bradshaw, who became private secretary to the Duke of Grafton, and joint secretary of the treasury in the Chatham and Grafton administrations.

-Chamier left no issue, and his property passed by will to his nephew, John Deschamps, with a testamentary injunction to take the name and arms of the Chamier family.
+Chamier left no issue, and his property passed by will to his nephew, John Ezechiel Deschamps (later Chamier), with a testamentary injunction to take the name and arms of the Chamier family.

+This is where the double-barreled surname 'Deschamps Chamier' originates from.